-- Review and approve undergraduate and graduate teacher education policies and procedures in consultation with P & P and Graduate Council - Enforce undergraduate admission and retention requirements - Serve as the appeals board for undergraduate and graduate candidates who seek waivers for admission or retention requirements - Approve program and curriculum proposals and any changes in graduation requirements from all undergraduate and graduate Teacher Education programs before submitting them for other university approval procedures (Motions regarding program and coursework proposals normally receive one reading). - Monitor candidate progress in undergraduate and graduate Teacher Education programs

-- Monitor and evaluate the operation and scope of the Teacher Education Unit - o Undergraduate Programs - TEAC maintains on file the State Program Approval Procedures containing the state standards for each Teacher Education program. - TEAC informs the Department/Division chairs of modifications in the state program requirements. - Department/Division chairs disseminate this information to the Teacher Education faculty in their department/divisions. - Compilations of Teacher Education data reported to the TK20 database by faculty and others during the Summer/Fall/Spring semesters will be given to Chairs and Program Coordinators prior to Minot State University's Assessment Day. - Program coordinators, with assistance from faculty in the programs, will author and submit a program assessment report using TK20 and other data.
-Reports will be submitted to department chairs and the VPAA two weeks after the university's Fall Assessment Day.
-All TE programs will submit an assessment report that illustrates how well candidates have performed on the standards and objectives for program completion, state licensure in that content area, and faculty reflection on the data for program improvement. - TEAC oversees at least one TEU Stakeholder Advisory Council retreat each year at which program assessment data is evaluated and disseminated to all participants and Stakeholder suggestions for program improvement is gathered.
+- Review and approve undergraduate and graduate teacher education policies and procedures in consultation with P & P and Graduate Council - Enforce undergraduate admission, retention, and exit requirements - Serve as the appeals board for undergraduate and graduate candidates who seek waivers for admission or retention requirements - Approve program and curriculum proposals and any changes in graduation requirements from all undergraduate and graduate Teacher Education programs before submitting them for other university approval procedures (Motions regarding program and coursework proposals normally receive one reading). - Monitor candidate progress in undergraduate and graduate Teacher Education programs - Monitor and evaluate the operation and scope of the Teacher Education Unit - o Undergraduate and Graduate Programs - TEAC maintains the State Program Approval Procedures containing the state standards for each Teacher Education program at both the graduate and undergraduate levels. - TEAC informs the Department/Division chairs of modifications in the state program requirements. - Department/Division chairs disseminate this information to the Teacher Education faculty in their department/divisions. - Compilations of Teacher Education data reported to the SLL database by faculty and others during the Summer/Fall/Spring semesters will be given to Chairs and Program Coordinators prior to Minot State University's Assessment Day for the preceding year. - Program coordinators, with assistance from faculty in the programs, will author and submit a program assessment report using TEU data as well as program specific data.
+Reports will be submitted to department chairs, the Teacher Education Unit head, and the VPAA two weeks after the university's Fall Assessment Day.
+All TE graduate and undergraduate programs will submit an assessment report that illustrates how well candidates have performed on the standards and objectives for program completion, state licensure in that content area if relevant, and faculty reflection on the data for program improvement.